Javascript is not enabled.

 7 Tips for Surviving the Fall Daylight Saving Time Change

 Daylight saving time ends on Sunday, Nov.
-5. Here’s how to ease into the transition and adjust to darker days
+2. Here’s how to ease into the transition and adjust to darker days

+When daylight saving time ends, standard time resumes.
+That means the sun will set earlier and it gets darker earlier.
 But many scientists believe any disruption in our circadian rhythms — our body’s wake and sleep cycles — can have a negative effect on our health.

-The fall time change “isn’t associated with the same impact or level of disruption as the spring change, but it can still affect you,” says Michelle Drerup, M.D., a sleep specialist at the Cleveland Clinic.
+The fall time change “isn’t associated with the same impact or level of disruption as the spring change, but it can still affect you,” says Michelle Drerup, a sleep specialist at the Cleveland Clinic.

-Even if you try to use the extra hour to catch up on sleep, studies show you’re still likely to experience a net loss of sleep in the days after the change because you’ll wake up earlier, have more trouble falling asleep or wake up more often during the night.
+Even if you try to use the extra hour to catch up on sleep, studies show you’re still likely to experience a net loss of sleep in the days after the change.
+That’s because you’ll wake up earlier, have more trouble falling asleep or wake up more often during the night.

 In addition, the shorter days and early onset of darkness can leave you feeling moody, lethargic and irritable.
 One study found an 11 percent increase in depression episodes in the week following the November change.